TomasTNunes/Cameras-Python/README.md

 3. **Edit the configuration**

    Edit `src/config.yaml` to set up your cameras, recording, motion detection, and logging preferences.
+   See the [Configuration](#configuration) section below for detailed guidance on all available options.

 4. **Run the application**